TF Spotlight: Airport Cargo Community System can move the transportation industry to the 21st Century

-DMM: Wow, that makes me seem old… but I am just very experienced.
-When I first started cargo clearing in the United States; I typed, yes typed, a little green form called a 3461.
-All of that is now automated and data is transmitted to the US Government using the ACE (Automated Commercial Environment) platform.
-I remember, in 1986 when then-Commissioner William von Rabb made the statement, “automate or perish” many of us thought, there would be no way to automate all the information needed to process an international shipment.
-Yet here we are, some 34 years later living in a very brilliantly orchestrated world of digitization.
+Wow, that makes me seem old… but I am just very experienced.
+When I first started cargo clearing in the United States, I typed, yes typed, a little green form called a 3461.
+All of that is now automated, and data is transmitted to the US Government using the ACE (Automated Commercial Environment) platform.
+I remember, in 1986, when then-Commissioner William von Rabb made the statement, “automate or perish”, many of us thought there would be no way to automate all the information needed to process an international shipment.
+Yet here we are, some 34 years later, living in a very brilliantly orchestrated world of digitisation.

-DMM: This pandemic has deeply impressed upon us the need for the change, we have ignored for a very long time.
-Digitization is the future of our industry and I can already see two immediate positive impacts with the implementation of ACS, which is of economic and environmental sustainability.
+This pandemic has deeply impressed upon us the need for change we have ignored for a very long time.
+Digitisation is the future of our industry, and I can already see two immediate positive impacts of implementing ACS, which are crucial for economic and environmental sustainability.

-Economic sustainability will be achieved through the reduction of data exchange being done manually; lesser dwell time at the terminal reduces detention and wait-time fees which are ultimately passed on to the end-user; having a dedicated pick up or drop off time, at the handling terminals enable the shipper or importer to reach the market faster.
-Stakeholders using the ACS will be able to better align their resources and maximize better forecast when and where equipment and staff are most needed.
-The faster and more efficiently cargo moves through an airport cargo hub the more attractive that airport can be to the international trade market.
+Economic sustainability will be achieved through the reduction of data exchange being done manually; lesser dwell time at the terminal reduces detention and wait-time fees, which are ultimately passed on to the end-user; having a dedicated pickup or drop-off time at the handling terminals enables the shipper or importer to reach the market faster.
+Stakeholders using the ACS will be able to better align their resources and maximise better forecasts of when and where equipment and staff are most needed.
+The faster and more efficiently cargo moves through an Airport cargo hub, the more attractive that Airport can be to the international trade market.

-DMM: PCS (Port Community System) can be as simple as a container pick up and drop off scheduler to a full-blown Customs intergraded platform.
-PCS can be public, private or joint public/private partnership.
-The biggest challenge, I see for a PSC is the initial implementation.
-As noted, it can be set up with or without government involvement depending on what the PSC is set to achieve.
-Therefore, there is much research needed at any port considering a PSC to determine the different possibilities.
-PSC can be used for (container scheduler or full integrated platform to included data exchange with government entities or both).
+PCS (Port Community System) can be as simple as a container pick up and drop off scheduler to a full-blown Customs inter-graded platform.
+PCS can be a public, private, or joint public/private partnership.
+The biggest challenge I see for a PSC is the initial implementation.
+As noted, it can be set up with or without government involvement, depending on what the PSC is set to achieve.
+Therefore, there is much research needed at any Port considering a PSC to determine the different possibilities.
+PSC can be used as (a container scheduler or fully integrated platform to include data exchange with government entities or both).

-Once a port has determined that a PSC could bring benefit to their region, the community must then determine the phase-in implementation.
-Starting with a “steering committee” to identify the needs and challenges, then to a proof of concept, and finally full participation of all stakeholders.
-Digital infrastructure can be utilized in a PSC just as effectively as it can in an ACS therefore achieving the same economic and environmental benefits at ocean ports as those of the airports.
+Once a Port has determined that a PSC could bring benefit to their region, the community must then determine the phase-in implementation.
+Starting with a “steering committee” to identify the needs and challenges, then to a proof of concept, and finally, full participation of all stakeholders.
+Digital infrastructure can be utilised in a PSC just as effectively as it can in an ACS, therefore, achieving the same economic and environmental benefits at ocean Ports as those of the Airports.

-A community system will help post-pandemic, as the move to digitization will have already been implemented and when cargo movement is back to normal the heavy load can be processed more efficiently reducing errors, time, and cost to the stakeholders.
+A community system will help post-pandemic, as the move to digitisation will have already been implemented, and when cargo movement is back to normal, the heavy load can be processed more efficiently, reducing errors, time, and cost to the stakeholders.